dwywdo/kotlin-yatch-dice/README.md

 # kotlin-yatch-dice
-Toy project for implementing yacht-dice with Kotlin
+A toy project for implementing yacht-dice with Kotlin